alextan126/lumaa-spring-2025-ai-ml/README.md

 Here is a video demo, check it out:

 Create a Virtual Environment:
-   python -m venv myenv
+   python3 -m venv myenv

 Activate the Virtual Environment:
    On Windows:
    myenv\Scripts\activate
    On macOS/Linux:
    source myenv/bin/activate

-Install Dependencies in the Virtual Environment: pip install -r requirements.txt
+Install Dependencies in the Virtual Environment:
+   pip install -r requirements.txt